qoollo/bob/README.md

 	int64 timestamp = 1;
 }
 ```
-Timestamp used for data versioning and used must set this field.
+Timestamp used for data versioning and user must set this field.

 # Architecture
 [cluster.yaml](https://github.com/qoollo/bob/blob/master/cluster.test.yaml) file descibes all nodes location in cluster and each node data-range.
 All data separetes in vdisk.
 You should create cluster with almost large count vdisks (~100..1000) depends on count nodes.
 Destination vdisk determs like this: vdisk_id = data_id mod vdisks_count.
 Then cluster write data on all nodes that store this vdisk.